nkdAgility/azure-devops-migration-tools/docs/collections/_howto/creating-iteration-and-area-maps.md

 The important bits:

-- Target ReflectedWorkItemIDFieldName is your main Custom field.
+- Target ReflectedWorkItemIdField is your main Custom field.
 - Field map copies the `ReflectedWorkItemId` to `Microsoft.VSTS.Build.IntegrationBuild`
 - Exclude all test based work items from the query